OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:11

-A large herd of pigs was feeding on the nearby hillside.
+A large group of pigs was feeding on the nearby hillside.

 ## Mark 5:12